MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch4.md

 -	Click on the “materials” folder.
 -	Drag a different material onto each of your cubes.

 >Note: You can choose any color for your cubes.
 For our example, we are going to use “glowingcyan,” “glowingorange”, and "green."
 Feel free to experiment with different colors.
-To add the color to the cube, click the cube you want to change the color of, then drag the material to the inspector panel.
+To add the color to the cube, click the cube you want to change the color of, then drag the material to the mesh renderer's material field in the cube's inspector panel.

 ![Lesson4 Chapter2 Step3im](images/Lesson4_Chapter2_step3im.PNG)